ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==17 (Wed) — 22:05== I studied an entire chapter of Japanese today despite all the disturbances and I'm kind of proud of how I handled it.
 I was irritated a lot and was out of it because of the disruptions but I managed to keep it in.
 My dad got his money today.
 And we didn't go to the other house to clean because it was raining.

 ==18 (Thu) — 22:41== I woke up early to make breakfast for Chai and to start studying Japanese.
 I managed to finish my entire routine, and more, plus some errands.
 We didn't go to the other house today again to clean.
 Chai ate a lot today.
 We also bought her meds with dad's money.
 I told her a bedtime story.

+==19 (Fri) — 23:20== I studied Japanese from start to finish and more.
+We didn't go to the house again because mom was tired.
+Chai and I had an argument about @psychetine and then we watched ***Cult*** (2013) while I ate samosa rolls.
+Then I slipped on water and my leg hurt so Chai massaged it.

+==20 (Sat) — 23:48== It's Chai and I's monthsary.
+I could barely sleep so I just edited a bunch of posts.
+I just did Japanese immersion today, notes and nothing else.
+We cleaned the other house today.
+Well, Chai did and my mom — I just stood around and lifted some stuff.
+Then we went to Puregold to eat and buy groceries.
+We went home to rest, back to the house to kill mosquitoes, then went home and showered.

+==21 (Sun) — 21:55== I thought we'll move houses today but we didn't, we just ended up packing things up again—and it rained heavily.
+I gained $5 from HeyCash for answering surveys.
+We ate soup and biscuits and bread for most of the day.
+Chai made me guess some songs on my Spotify.

+==22 (Mon) — 22:34== I just spent most of my day converting my playlists to bases.
+Chai and I cleaned the cupboards in the other house.
+It was raining pretty hard.
+We ate adobo and oatmeal.
+I practiced kanji.
+Then we stayed outside the house in the corridors watching the rain and her showing me photos in her gallery.
+I got overstimulated that I fell asleep while watching ASMR.